Select Justice

 California Equal Pay Act

-Back in 1949, California introduced its first Equal Pay Act.
-Contained within the document was a statement, “No employer shall pay any individual in the employer’s employ at wage rates less than the rates paid to employees of the opposite sex in the same establishment for equal work on jobs.”
-For most of us, that statement would seem straightforward and unequivocal, but for decades employers continued to use loopholes to underpay employees based on their gender and, sometimes, race, ethnicity, and other characteristics.
+The Equal Pay Act states, “No employer shall pay any individual in the employer’s employ at wage rates less than the rates paid to employees of the opposite sex in the same establishment for equal work on jobs.”
+While that statement seems straightforward, many California employers continued to use loopholes to underpay employees based on their gender, race, ethnicity, and other characteristics.

 CTA Icon